 We do not have a maximum number of nights a reservation can be made for.
 We do offer discounts starting at 7+ nights.

-Yes, all of our rentals have washer and dryers in the units.
+Yes, all of our rentals have washer and dryers in the units, except our Centennial Suite (currently).
 We do provide laundry soap, bleach and dryer sheets for personal use.

 We do not have a dedicated office to check in at upon arrival.
-When making a reservation, we explain our check in procedure in the confirmation letter.
+When making a reservation, we explain our check in procedure in the confirmation letter and with a day of arrival phone call.

 Once checked into the rental, we have an invoice with the remaining balance, keys for the house and an information sheet with internet password listed on it.
 The internet password is also provided on your confirmation letter.